 How to Fix Data Error (Cyclic Redundancy Check) on Windows?

-Summary: A Data Error (Cyclic Redundancy Check) indicates a possible drive failure or file corruption in your PC.
-This guide provides useful methods for solving the Cyclic Redundancy Check error on Windows.
-If you need to recover data from your inaccessible drive before troubleshooting the error, try Stellar Data Recovery Professional.
+Summary: A Data Error (Cyclic Redundancy Check) indicates possible drive failure or file corruption in your PC.
+This guide provides practical methods for resolving the Cyclic Redundancy Check error on Windows.
+Before troubleshooting, safely recover data from the inaccessible drive using tools like Stellar Data Recovery Professional.

 Method 1: Recover Files Using a Professional Data Recovery Software